 After a conversation like this, she’d ruminate over what she should have said for days or weeks.
 Obviously, this left her too anxious to start any new conversations with anyone, which lead to a cycle of reinforcing her anxiety about social situations and her avoidance of them.

 What did we do about it?
-The first step was education; we took some time to discuss both overthinking and mind-reading and how they relate to her introverted nature.
+The first step was education; we discussed both overthinking and mind-reading and how they relate to her introverted nature.
 She discovered that her tendency to overthink was very helpful in situations where she needed to analyze information and come to a conclusion, like schoolwork, but that with friends and family, it was creating a barrier to close relationships.

 She was also able to see that while she is very attuned to others’ emotional states, she isn’t telepathic and can’t actually read others’ minds.